medbaihich/medbaihich/README.md

 # Projects Showcase - Mohamed BAIHICH "🦉"
 Hi there! 👋
 I am a Master's student in **Computer Engineering and Embedded Systems**.
-This repository is a showcase of my main projects in **IoT, Embedded Systems, Machine Learning, and Real-Time Computing**.

 ---